M66B/XPrivacyLua/README.md

 Source code contributions are prefered in the form of [pull requests](https://help.github.com/articles/creating-a-pull-request/).
 Please [contact me](https://contact.faircode.eu/) first to tell me what your plans are.

-*Translations*

-* You can translate the in-app texts [here](https://crowdin.com/project/xprivacylua/)
-* If your language is not listed, please send a message through [this contact form](https://contact.faircode.eu/)

 Please note that you agree to the license below by contributing, including the copyright.